 After two years living in Thailand, Will packed up his bags and traveled through Asia for 12 months, finishing with over one month spent back in Thailand sitting three meditation retreats at Wat Kow Tahm and Wat Suan Mokkh.
 Over the next three years, he wandered the planet searching for answers to the deeper questions of life.
 He spent a year in the Australian outback, three months working on an isolated island in Indonesia, brief jaunts through Africa, Europe, South America, and an extended trip to Central America.
 It was in Guatemala where he again encountered yoga during a one month permaculture and yoga course.
 He felt firsthand the physical benefits to yoga, but it was the opportunity to dedicate each class to cultivating mindfulness that made the practice stick.
 This led him to dive deep into yoga, practicing up to six hours a day in the months leading up to a 200 hour yoga teacher training course in Goa, India in January 2016.

 The course was a great foundation, but Will’s teaching style was most heavily influenced by his primary teacher Mittra Rawat during nearly two months spent together in 2016 practicing hatha yoga on the banks of the Ganges River in Rishikesh, India.
 Will also lists Gernot Huber and Bear Tobin as influences in his yoga practice.
+He is currently E-RYT® 200 certified and continues his studies with well known teachers in his time away from Suan Sati.

 Will founded Suan Sati as a lifestyle that would allow himself and others to live the practice and not only visit it.
 Buddhist meditation, yoga, and permaculture are integral parts of his path, and the opportunity and responsibility to share these things with others in a community setting led him to take on this project.
 Will is always on site tending the gardens, leading meditation, and sneaking bananas, but he always has time for a chat and a laugh with new friends.